linushak/devstarCode/README.md

 ### You are finished ###

 Congratulations!
 You are finished and you have shut down the Alien War Ship.
 You can now title yourself a Dev Star.
 Check out the Hall of Fame on the dashboard for your final ranking!

-### Next Step ###

-Take a Fee $300 trail out today http://thebeebs.uk/codeadventures (speak to Thrasos if you are having trouble) and create your own ACCS (Application Container Cloud Cluster).
-Once you have created it and deployed an application to it let me know at martin.beeby@oracle.com and I will send you some Oracle goodies as a thank you.